BenHanson/spell_check/README.md

 Note that if no pathnames are supplied, input is taken from stdin.

 ## Dictionaries
 Google: `dictionary word list text file` for sample dictionaries.
-Be aware that spell_check expects all words to be lower case.
+If words in the dictionary are all lower case, then checking will be case insensitive or case sensitive otherwise.